Erumite/Eremite_VRC/Assets/Eremite/NightVision/README.md

 1. Drag `night_vision.prefab` into your armature (alongside `Hips`)
   * You may need to scale the object to be an appropriate size.
 It should be roughly the size of your head and cover your view ball.
   * Apply the `Nightvision` shader of your choice to `Material Slot 0`.
   * Apply the `Nightvision_Obscure` shader to `Material Slot 1`.
-This makes the night vision shader invisible from outside the sphere.
+This makes the night vision shader invisible from outside.
 2. Add a Fixed joint to the head.
   * No gravity/Non-Kinematic.
   * Lock all positions/rotations.